CLICK NOW: Don’t Let Congress Sell Out Our Health to Chemical Giants

 Our Stand: At-A-Glance

 - URGENT!
 The House spending bill has provisions that would let pesticide companies harm the public without accountability.
-Tell the committee (*this is constituent only, please look at the list below to see if you can email, otherwise we need phone calls in your state) to pull Sections 453, 457, and 507 from the Fiscal Year 2026 Interior, Environment, and Related Agencies Appropriations Bill.
+Tell your House Representative to pull Sections 453, 457, and 507 from the Fiscal Year 2026 Interior, Environment, and Related Agencies Appropriations Bill.
 Let’s break it down:

 - Section 453: All Pesticides – blocks the government from taking any action if it differs in any way from the EPA’S most recent health or cancer assessment, even though many of those assessments are outdated, inadequate, and have been challenged and vacated in court.
 Unless EPA performs a new assessment– that they say takes 4-12 years — EPA and other agencies would not be allowed to update safety warnings or guidance even if new science shows harm, even if companies ask for updates, even if the original assessment was based on fraud.
 Pesticide companies need EPA approval to update label warnings.
 If Section 453 passes, EPA can only act after they perform new assessments, and during all those years waiting for the new assessment, pesticide companies hide evidence, manipulate science, and deny, deny, deny, that their products are causing harm.
 And if they don’t like the outcome of a new EPA assessment, can sue to delay even longer.